hirosystems/stacks.js/README.md

 Development of Stacks.js happens in the open on GitHub, and we are grateful to the community for contributing bug fixes and improvements.
 Read below to learn how you can take part in improving the Stacks.js.

 ### Code of Conduct
-Please read Stacks.js' [Code of conduct](https://github.com/hirosystems/stacks.js/blob/main/CODE_OF_CONDUCT.md) since we expect project participants to adhere to it.
+Please read Stacks.js' [Code of Conduct](https://github.com/hirosystems/stacks.js/blob/main/CODE_OF_CONDUCT.md) since we expect project participants to adhere to it.

 ### Contributing Guide
-Read our [contributing guide](https://github.com/hirosystems/stacks.js/blob/main/.github/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes.
+Read our [contributing guide](https://github.com/hirosystems/stacks.js/blob/main/.github/CONTRIBUTING.md) to learn about our development process, how to propose bug fixes and improvements, and how to build and test your changes.

 ## Community